atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 - A test suite T1 is more thorough than a test suite T2 if: the buggy implementations that fail at least one test in T1 is a strict superset of those that fail at least one test in T2 (if T1 rejects a superset of buggy implementations compared to T2, the T1 is more thorugh than T2), (redundant test cases might be larger, but they find the same bugs, accept more legal implementations means to be correct not thorough).
 - An empty test suite contains no test cases.
 Assuming a nontrivial specification, an empty test suite is: correct and small, but not thorough, it might passes all legal implementations and be as small as possible, but it alse passes buggy implementations, so it is not thorough.

-**Choosing test cases by partitioning**
+## Choosing test cases by partitioning
-<br>We want to pick a set of test cases that is small enough to be easy to write and maintain and quick to run, yet thorough enough to find bugs in the program.
+We want to pick a set of test cases that is small enough to be easy to write and maintain and quick to run, yet thorough enough to find bugs in the program.
 <br>**Todo this**:

 - <ins>we divide the input space into subdomains, each consisting of a set of inputs</ins>